yucongkoo/tp/docs/UserGuide.md

 </box>

-### Deleting a person : `delete`
+### Deleting a customer : `delete`

-Deletes the specified contact from the address book.
+Deletes the specified customer from the address book.

 Format: `delete INDEX`
-* Deletes the person at the specified `INDEX`.
+* Deletes the customer at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed customers list.
 * The `INDEX` is 1-indexed

 <box type="warning" seamless>